Access to Lafayette Libraries

 Note that access to some of the content in JSTOR is available to users who are not Lafayette alumni through JSTOR’s Early Journal Content and Register and Read programs.

-Alumni also have access to the digital Loeb Classical Library.
-An alumni NetID is required for this resource as well.
+Alumni also have access to Project Muse and the digital Loeb Classical Library.
+An alumni NetID is required for these resources.
 Access to Loeb is courtesy of a gift from Jeffrey E. Fiddler ’63, in memory of the late Professor W. Edward Brown.

-Alumni and visitors who wish to use electronic subscriptions other than JSTOR and Loeb should consult a Lafayette research librarian.
+Alumni and visitors who wish to use electronic subscriptions other than JSTOR, Muse, and Loeb should consult a Lafayette research librarian.
 Access to these subscriptions is limited to in-library use only.

-Internet access is available to community users on a limited number of machines in Skillman Library, but access to the majority of computers is restricted to current faculty and students.
+Internet access is also available to community users on a limited number of machines in Skillman Library, but access to the majority of computers is restricted to current faculty and students.
 Computers available for use by visitors have Web browser applications but no document creation or editing applications.
 Printing is not available.
-The Lafayette College wireless network is available only to current employees and students of the college and their invited guests.

 No. Invited guests of the college should request guest access through the party or department being visited.